Node-Alliance/Guides/docs/DELEGATE.md

 <a href="url"><img src="./images/mobile_wallet_main.png" align="center" height="25%" width="25%" ></a>

-In the **Guardian Node Holder (Summary)** field of the Theta Wallet app, click the **QR code icon** and use your device to scan the QR code from the GPooL Delegation page.
+In the **Guardian Node Holder (Summary)** field of the Theta Wallet app, click the **QR code icon** and use your device to scan the QR code from the Node-Alliance Delegation page.

 <a href="url"><img src="./images/mobile_wallet_deposit.png" align="center" height="33%" width="33%" ></a>